 BRACKETS is a movie rewards extension that rewards viewers with tickets (Brackets Tickets) when they complete select series and movies.
 Once the viewer has collected an allotment of tickets, the tickets can then be traded in to unlock premium or unreleased shows and movies.
 This service is designed to be applied to any preexisting streaming service or can become its own identity.
 For demonstration purposes, I designed BRACKETS to be its own application.

-DESIGN GOAL: My goal for this project is to create a tickets based reward system to incentivize the interest of viewers and reward them for their time spent.
+DESIGN GOAL: My goal for this project is to create a ticket-based reward system to incentivize the interest of viewers and reward them for their time spent.
 I hypothesize that this will increase the watch time of the service and increase the frequency of return.
-This application will also queue viewers completed series to improve the searching experience.
+This application will also queue viewers' completed series to improve the search experience.

 • Movie lovers

 DELIVERABLES: Discovery Interview, User Personas, Tasks Flows, Sketches, High-Fidelity Prototype + Brackets Tickets, Branding

 TOOLS: AI, XD, PS

 DURATION: OCTOBER 21, 2020 – TBD

 I created a persona based on a collection of one-on-one interviews and survey results.